wp-plugins/cricket-moods/readme.txt

 = Is there a limit to the number of moods I can have? =

 Not that I know of.
 I certainly didn't program one in.

+== Known Issues ==

+* Things get a little fuzzy when you change the author of an existing post with mood tags.
+If the two authors do not have the exact same mood list, the associated moods may seem to unexpectedly change or not show at all.
+It is recommended that you disassociate all the moods from a post before changing the post's author.

+* Editing the post of another user will cause *that* user's moods to be displayed, not yours.
+This is a feature.

 == Screenshots ==